tessercat/stack-deploy/README.md

 You must control a DNS domain
 to deploy this stack,
 so configure A and AAAA records for the host.
-When records are configured correctly, the nginx role generates Let's Encrypt certs automatically.
+When DNS records are configured correctly, the nginx role generates Let's Encrypt certs automatically.

 ### Firewall

-By default, the SSH port is open to the world, but hosts can be configured to allow unrestricted access to the SSH port from a single IPv4 address or from a subnet of IPv4 addresses.
+By default, the SSH port is open to the world, but hosts can be configured to disallow access to the (configurable) SSH port from all but a single IPv4 address or subnet of IPv4 addresses.
 You should be very careful
 when configuring the `admin_addresses` var, and if you do so,